-- Include both quantity and value for all Feed Fed. - Review livestock enterprise reports and correct obvious errors in feed efficiencies and other efficiency factors. - Dairy Specific - Combine Dairy and Dairy Replacements where appropriate.
-If these are not combined, they will not be included in the Annual Report or FINBIN database. - Dairy Hauling and Trucking - For dairy operations, Hauling and Trucking expenses should only include milk hauling. - Marketing expense is used for milk marketing & cull cow marketing costs. - SCC (somatic cell count) enter as a whole number, not in thousands. - o Ex: Enter 100,000 not 100. - Be sure to enter Total pounds of protein sold and Total pounds of fat sold on the 'Other Information' tab of the dairy enterprise.
+- Include both quantity and value for all Feed Fed.
+This information is used for enterprise efficiency factor calculations. - Valuing Home Grown Feed: value all homegrown commodities fed to livestock with their opportunity cost (est. avg. market value) & not the farm's cost of production value. - Be sure to enter the applicable Other Information data requested for each livestock enterprise type.
+This information (like average number of head, normal total gain, and offspring production related) drive the efficiency factors for the enterprise. - Avg no. head drives per head (middle) column for breeding-type enterprises. - Normal total gain drives per head (middle) column for grow-finish type enterprises.
+(Gross margin value here = normal total gain entered.) - Review livestock enterprise reports and correct obvious errors in feed efficiencies and other efficiency factors. - Dairy Specific - Combine Dairy and Dairy Replacements where appropriate.
+If these are not combined, they will not be included in the Annual Report or FINBIN database. - Dairy Hauling and Trucking - - Hauling and Trucking expenses should only include milk hauling. - Marketing expense is used for milk marketing & cull cow marketing costs. - SCC (somatic cell count) enter as a whole number, not in thousands. - Ex: Enter 100,000 not 100. - Be sure to enter Total pounds of protein sold and Total pounds of fat sold on the 'Other Information' tab of the dairy enterprise.
 This is not an optional entry.
 This is used to calculate the Energy Corrected Milk value.